-$NC(F) = GC(F) - r(F)$
+UER for Fund total $= B(F) + PAD(F)$

-Expense liabilities of shareholders' fund for the Fund Total or EL(F) is the higher of net UWF for Fund and net UER at 75% confidence level. i.e. Higher of A(F) and NC(F)
+5. Expense liabilities of shareholders' fund for the Fund Total or EL(F) is the higher of UWF for Fund and UER at 75% confidence level.

-Expense liabilities of shareholders' fund for each class of business [i.e. EL(i), EL(ii) until EL(xi)] is the value of EL(F) allocated to each line of business.
-Allocation should be made in a consistent and logical manner while the value allocated to each class of business should not be less than the respective net UER.
+Expense liabilities of shareholders' fund for each class of business [i.e. EL(i), EL(ii) until EL(x)] is the value of EL(F) allocated to each line of business.
+Allocation should be made in a consistent and logical manner while the value allocated to each class of business should not be less than the respective UER.